codycheng3009/codycheng3009.github.io/_posts/2023-04-10-foot-placement-and-body-positioning-guide.md

 </video>
 This one is for the flashier and more confident climbers.
 You simple align your foot overtop of the other and make a small hop to switch out one foot for another.

+## Standing on Volumes
+Volumes are big prism features that are allowed to be used in any route.
+They are typically used as footholds to challenge a climbers balance and technique.
+These types of problems are called "slabs."
+Here's how you can stand on volumes more effectively:

+<div style="position:relative;height:0;padding:56.25% 0 0 0;"><iframe src="https://www.dartfish.tv/Embed?CR=p191109c538461m7989900&VW=100%&VH=100%&sh=li&aid=accd8f56-2bc5-4737-8a9e-8693ca6b194f" style="position:absolute;display:block;width:100%;height:100%;max-width:100%;max-height:100%;left:0;right:0;top:0;bottom:0;margin:auto;" frameborder="0" allowfullscreen ></iframe></div>

+Notice how the left video shows a hesitant climber who is a afraid of slipping on the angled volume.
+As a result, less contact is made and the chances of slippin are much higher.
+In the right video, the heel is pressed down so that maximum shoe rubber contact can be made with the volume.
+This creates much more friction and stability, making it very easy to stand comfortably on the volume.

 # Body Positioning
 When climbing, a good rule of thumb to follow is to have opposite limbs in contact with the wall as much as possible to reduce the amount of swinging or "barndoor-ing."
 It's important to maintain body tension by driving through your feet and engaging your core.
 Here is an example and a comparison of how you can use foot swapping to improve your efficiency and reduce swinging: